ParthPali/react-online-editor/README.md

 To work on an existing file click the `Choose File` button on the top left and open the file you want to edit.

-To download the new edited file click the `Save File` button on the top right of the editor.
+To download the newly edited file click the `Save File` button on the top right of the editor.